aliarjomandbigdeli/search-algorithms/README.md

 ![picture](images/RomaniaMap.png)

- You can also see the CityIDs below:
+ You can also see the CityIDs that I assume below:

  0. Arad
  1. Zerind